+Recommended resources/text book

-- Recommended resources/text themselves with the extensive collection of art books in the school library and book any other sources.
+No set texts are required.
+Students are encouraged to use and familiarise themselves with the extensive collection of art books in the school library and any other sources.

 Having some broad art books, especially on twentieth century art can be very useful to help students with artist study homework and research.

-Useful books and sources include: The Shock of the New, Robert Hughes The Art Book, Phaidon.
-Isms, Understanding art, Stephen Little, A &amp; C Black publishers.
-Ways Of Seeing, John Berger, Penguin Tate website National Portrait Gallery website How can we help at home?
+Useful books and sources include:

+The Shock of the New, Robert Hughes

+The Art Book, Phaidon.

+Isms, Understanding art, Stephen Little, A & C Black publishers.

+Ways Of Seeing, John Berger, Penguin

+Tate website

+National Portrait Gallery website

+How can we help at home?

 At GCSE independently visiting Galleries is even more critical to broadening the experience and understanding required at this level.

 Tate Britain, Tate Modern and the National Gallery are just three of the big galleries that have extensive permanent collections which are free to view.
 There are also many smaller galleries and museums that are free and hold exhibitions of contemporary art and photography.
 The Serpentine Gallery is one good example.

 If you can have a variety of art materials, it will allow greater breadth of response to homework tasks.

 Look out for television programmes on art and artists.
 BBC4 is particularly useful.